gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

     If you are using a trackpad, navigate to various sections and pages by clicking on the same heading in the left sidebar twice, then use the arrow keys to move up and down.

 | These docs will help you code your microbit using micropython.
+| Micropython is a version of python for running on small devices like the microbit.

 .. image:: images/microbit_happy.png
     :scale: 30 %